Nielspace/python_scripting/README.md

 # python_scripting
-Trying to python script to automate the process
+Trying to use python scripting to automate the some of the manual and tedious process.